emberjs/guides/source/controllers/index.md

 specific properties, and to swap out the controller's model as the user navigates around the page.

-For convenience, Ember.js provides controllers that _proxy_ properties from their models so that you can say `{{name}}` in your template rather than `{{model.name}}`.
-An `Ember.ArrayController` proxies properties from an Array, and an `Ember.ObjectController` proxies properties from an object.
+For convenience, Ember.js provides an `Ember.ArrayController` that proxies properties from an Array.
 If your controller is an `ArrayController`, you can iterate directly over the controller using `{{#each controller as |item|}}`.
 This keeps the template from having to know about how the controller is implemented and makes isolation testing and refactoring easier.

 ### Storing Application Properties